Schema Markup Example

 How 42nd Street Plugs the Leak

-At 42nd Street, we build retention engines for home-services brands and growth-stage SMBs across Tennessee and Florida: onboarding sequences that deliver fast wins, automated value-reminder loops in GoHighLevel, and referral systems that turn loyal customers into a second sales force.
+At 42nd Street, we build retention engines for home-services brands and growth-stage SMBs across Knoxville and East Tennessee: onboarding sequences that deliver fast wins, automated value-reminder loops in GoHighLevel, and referral systems that turn loyal customers into a second sales force.
+It all starts with a brand customers actually remember, which is why we pair retention work with sharp Knoxville logo design and branding that keeps you top of mind.
 If your CAC keeps climbing and you close well but can't figure out why growth feels like a treadmill, the leak is the problem.
 Book a 20-minute strategy call and we'll find your hole and price out the patch.